Our dementia friendly community

 On this page you will find information about the action we are taking and the support available to those residents who are affected by dementia.

-South Ribble Dementia Action Alliance is made up of individuals and organisations that are committed to transforming the quality of life of people living with dementia in South Ribble.
+South Ribble Dementia Community Connection is made up of individuals and organisations that are committed to transforming the quality of life of people living with dementia in South Ribble.
 They also look to support the many people caring for friends or relatives with dementia.

 The Alliance is chaired by Anna-Marie Knipe from Birchall Blackburn Law.

-Our members include Lancashire Fire & Rescue Service, Lancashire Police, Age Concern Central Lancashire, Home Instead, Preston Care and Repair, Alzheimer's Society, and many more.
+Our members include the Alzheimer's Society, Lancashire Fire & Rescue Service, Regenerage, Age UK Lancashire, NHS, Social Prescribers, representatives from the Community and voluntary sector, and many more.

-Many South Ribble councillors also play an active role in the SRDAA.
+Many South Ribble councillors also play an active role in the SRDCC.

 The purpose of the alliance is to provide the forum and space for organisations to come together and collaborate on key actions and priorities.
-As an alliance, we have agreed that we will collectively seek to:
+As a group, we have agreed that we will collectively seek to:

 South Ribble Dementia Charter